 A comprehensive approach to periodontal infection halts the disease and develops a healthy mouth.

 Your gum tissue is not attached to the teeth as high as it may seem.
 There is a very shallow v-shaped crevice called a sulcus between the tooth and gums.
 Periodontal diseases attack just below the gum line in the sulcus, where they cause the attachment of the tooth and its supporting tissues to break down.
-As the tissues are damaged, the sulcus develops into a pocket: generally, the more severe the disease, the greater the depth of the pocket.
+As the tissues are damaged, the sulcus develops into a pocket: generally, the more severe the periodontal disease, the greater the depth of the pocket.

 Periodontal diseases are classified according to the severity of the disease.
 The two major stages are gingivitis and periodontitis.
 Gingivitis is a milder and reversible form of periodontal disease that only affects the gums.
-Gingivitis may lead to more serious, destructive forms of periodontal disease called periodontitis.
+Whereas Gingivitis may lead to more serious, destructive forms of periodontal disease called periodontitis.

 (American Dental Association, 2006)

-Some factors increase the risk of developing periodontal disease:
+These factors increase the risk of developing periodontal disease:

 - Tobacco smoking or chewing